-When it comes to securing our digital workplaces in 2019, Identity as a Service (IDaaS) and Software as a Service (SaaS) Access Management (AM) tools have become the norm for large enterprises.
+When it comes to securing digital workplaces in 2020, Identity as a Service (IDaaS) and Software as a Service (SaaS) Access Management (AM) tools have become the norm for large enterprises.

-User authentication technologies like Multi-Factor Authentication (MFA) and Single Sign-On (SSO) are increasingly sought after by organisations looking to strengthen their users’ security and identity across the board, and many IDaaS and SaaS AM vendors like Okta and Ping have evolved their offerings to make these options easily available.
+User authentication security technologies like Multi-Factor Authentication (MFA) and Single Sign-On (SSO) are increasingly sought after by organisations looking to strengthen their users’ security and identity across the board and as they adopt cloud, and many IDaaS and SaaS AM vendors like Okta and Ping have evolved their offerings to make these options easily available.

 Taking into account the continuous evolution in other advanced access methods like adaptive and contextual access, API protection and session management, safeguarding user identities and ensuring the right users are authenticated and authorised for the right assets has never been easier with new cost-friendly identity solutions.

 However, it’s not just the maturation of these market leaders and their AM services that make IDaaS and SaaS AM solutions ideal for enterprise.

 The fact is the cloud-based delivery model of identity and access management allows companies to get features delivered quicker and automatically and reduce infrastructure maintenance on account of it being fully managed.

 This, in turn, gives enterprises increased agility, faster realisation for business value and lower costs.

 So, what are the best IDaaS and SaaS-delivered Identity & Access Management tools today?

 In this blog, we cover the high-level differences between two market leaders in the identity space: Okta and Ping.
 Okta is the highest-rated vendor in the IDaaS arena, while Ping is considered one of the best SaaS-delivered Access Management packages.
 Both are high up on the list for enterprises seeking to improve their identity & access management capabilities - this blog will help you understand which is the best option for your business.